Leotro-Engineering/Universal-Digital-LED-Strip-Controller/README.md

 # Universal Digital LED Strip Controller
-A controller module based on the ESP32-S3 Mini microcontroller which can control 5-12V digital LED strips based on chips such as:
+A controller module based on the ESP32-S3-MINI microcontroller which can control 5-12V digital LED strips based on chips such as:
 * WS2812
 * WS2813
 * WS2815